grz0zrg/fsynth/README.md

 ## How to setup your own server

-Fragment make use of NodeJS, NPM, MongoDB and Redis database, install steps with APT (adapt to your package manager) :
+Fragment make use of NodeJS, NPM, MongoDB and Redis database (all defaults port so should work out of the box), install steps with APT (adapt to your package manager) :

  * sudo apt install nodejs
  * sudo apt install npm
  * sudo apt install mongodb
  * sudo apt install redis-server

+On Windows the installation is also easy, just download & install each dependencies above, Redis does not have a Windows build but it may be replaced by [memurai](https://www.memurai.com/)

 Once those are installed, it is easy to run it locally: